 – Your host may be able to accommodate certain dietary requests or restrictions such as vegetarian, dairy-free, and nut-free.
 However, cross-contamination always remains a possibility.
 Please keep this in mind if you have a serious or life-threatening allergy.
 If you have concerns, please contact us before booking to be sure that the meal can be adapted to your needs and to find out whether you will need to book privately.

 – Traveling alone?
 We’d love to have you!
 Please select the Solo Participant option when booking.

 – Children are welcome!
 Young attendees under age 18 must be accompanied by an adult.

-You’ll meet at your host’s home at 7:00 p.m.
+You’ll meet at your host’s home shortly before sunset, the time to break the fast.
 We’ll send you an email several days before your event to provide an exact address and suggest transportation options.
-If you’d like us to provide transportation to and from the iftar, please select that option when booking.